Friday, October 17, 2014

 Versailles

-The Palace of Versailles was originally a hunting lodge for King Louis XIII.
-It was his son, Louis XIV who transformed it into a master piece showcasing the pinnacle of the 18th Century French arts.
-Its extravagance and grandeur was unparalleled in that time and even up to this very day.
+The Palace of Versailles was originally a modest hunting lodge built for King Louis XIII.
+It was his son, Louis XIV - famously known as the Sun King - who transformed it into a monumental masterpiece, symbolizing the zenith of 18th-century French art, architecture, and absolutist power.
+Its opulence and grandeur were unrivaled at the time, and they continue to astonish visitors even today.

 No comments: